christian-7/MultiColorSPR/README.md

 - particle segmentation
 - particle filtering and image generation

-To generte a 3D reconstruction from the input 2D particle library, follow the instructions provided in `SPR from SMLM in Scipion`.
+To generte a 3D reconstruction from the input 2D particle library, follow the instructions provided in [SPR from SMLM in Scipion](https://github.com/christian-7/MultiColorSPR/blob/master/SPR%20from%20SMLM%20in%20Scipion.pdf).

-Dual-color particle datasets are co-oriented (for proteins with a shared symmetry axis) and reconstructed in Scipion as described in `SPR from SMLM in Scipion`.
+Dual-color particle datasets are co-oriented (for proteins with a shared symmetry axis) and reconstructed in Scipion as described in [SPR from SMLM in Scipion](https://github.com/christian-7/MultiColorSPR/blob/master/SPR%20from%20SMLM%20in%20Scipion.pdf).
 Axial translation can be calculated using `CC_Image_Alignment.m` and tested using the smulated dataset in `test_data_9_fold`.

 ### General Information